MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 * [Tutorials to follow next](#tutorials-to-follow-next)

 ## Authorization entities
-Several authorization entities are available as part of the MobileFirst Platform Foundation authentication framework:
+Several authorization entities are available as part of the MobileFirst Foundation authentication framework:

 ### Security Check
 A security check is an entity that is responsible for obtaining and validating client credentials.